-The Monte Carlo simulation is an important technique in risk management that many PMP and PMI-RMP exam study books do not describe in detail.
+A Monte Carlo analysis is an important technique used in risk management that many PMP and PMI-RMP exam study books gloss over.

-Most of the guides say it is a complex technique that requires a computer’s assistance, and so aspirants don’t dig further.
-This assumption is not true; it is a straightforward technique.
+Most of the guides say it is a complex technique requiring a computer’s assistance, implying that PMP aspirants do not need further detail.
+This assumption is not true, and this simulation is a straightforward technique.

-The Monte Carlo simulation is a quantitative risk analysis technique used in identifying the risk level of achieving objectives.
+A Monte Carlo analysis is a quantitative analysis technique used to identify the risk level of achieving objectives.

-This technique was invented by an atomic nuclear scientist named Stanislaw Ulam in 1940, it was named Monte Carlo after the city in Monaco that is famous for casinos.
+This technique was invented by a nuclear scientist named Stanislaw Ulam, in 1940; it was named Monte Carlo after the famous casino city in Monaco.

-Monte Carlo Simulation is a mathematical technique that allows you to account for risks in decision-making.
-It helps you determine the impact of the identified risks by running multiple simulations and finding a range of outcomes.
+A Monte Carlo simulation is a mathematical technique that allows you to account for risks in decision-making.
+It helps you determine the impact of identified risks by running multiple simulations and finding a range of outcomes.

-Every decision has a degree of uncertainty, and Monte Carlo Simulation helps you in such situations.
-It makes your decision sound and avoids surprises later.
-You can run this simulation to analyze the impact of the risks on cost, schedule estimate, etc.
+Every decision has a degree of uncertainty, a Monte Carlo simulation helps you get more info.
+It allows you to make sound choices and avoid surprises later.
+You can run this simulation to analyze the impact of the risks on cost, schedule estimate, and much more.

-This technique gives you a range of possible outcomes and the probabilities that will occur for any choice of action.
+You get a range of possible outcomes and probabilities for any course of action.

-Let’s discuss the Monte Carlo Simulation’s use in determining the project schedule.
-Suppose that you have three activities with the following estimates (in months):
+Let’s discuss using Monte Carlo analysis when creating the project schedule.
+Suppose that you have three activities with the following duration estimates (in months):

-In the best case, you can complete them in 16 months, and in the worst case, 21 months.
+In the best case, it will only take you 16 months, and in the worst, 21 months.

-Now, if we run the Monte Carlo Simulation for these tasks, five hundred times, it will show us the following results:
+Now, if we run the Monte Carlo simulation for these tasks 500 times, it will show the following:

 (Please note that the above data is for illustration purpose only and it is not from an actual simulation test.)